Art has changed a lot over the years, and the digital world has fundamentally changed the way people deal with it, created and perceive it.

 Advantages:

-- Artwork Archive offers artists a safe and reliable way to store their digital works of art in the cloud
+- Artwork Archive offers artists a secure and reliable way to store their digital artwork in the cloud.

-- The platform carries out regular backups to avoid data losses
+- The platform performs regular backups to prevent data loss.

-- Detailed artwork protocol: Artists can enter comprehensive information about any of their works, such as the title, design date, medium, dimensions, price and descriptions
+- Detailed artwork logging: Artists can enter comprehensive information about each of their works, such as title, date created, medium, dimensions, price, and descriptions.

-- The platform enables the creation of digital catalogs that are professionally designed and can be used to present the works
+- The platform enables the creation of professionally designed digital catalogs that can be used to present the works.

 Disadvantages:

-- The use of GalleryTool is against a monthly or annual subscription, which can be a financial hurdle in particular for artists at the beginning of their career
+- GalleryTool is available for a monthly or annual subscription, which can be a financial hurdle, especially for artists just starting out in their careers.

-- The multitude of functions are overwhelming at the beginning, especially for artists who have had no experience with digital administrative tools beforehand
+- The multitude of features can be overwhelming at first, especially for artists who have no previous experience with digital management tools.

 How to protect your works in the cloud